adavarski/Hetzner-Case-Study/README.md

 GitOps, a process popularized by Weaveworks, is another trending concept within the scope of Kubernetes CI/CD.
 GitOps involves the use of applications reacting to git push events.
 GitOps focuses primarily on Kubernetes clusters matching the state described by configuration residing in a Git repository.
 On a simplistic level, GitOps aims to replace kubectl apply with git push.
 Popular and well-supported GitOps implementations include GitLab, ArgoCD, Flux, and Jenkins X. Argo CD (GitOps): We can configure argo to run deployments for us instead of kubectl apply -f.

-### Appendix_1: k8s development cluster install/setup using k3s (withoud WireGuard, only private network)
+### Appendix_1: k3s-based Kubernetes development cluster on Hetzner Cloud (private network)

-How to set up K3S and Hetzner's cloud native load balancer with Kubernetes support

 This appendix/tutorial will guide you through setting up a Kubernetes cluster using K3S.
 K3S is a lightweight Kubernetes distribution which is perfectly suited for the small Hetzner VMs like the CX11.
-Additionally, you will set up Hetzner's cloud load balancer which performs SSL offloading and forwards traffic to your Kubernetes system.
+Additionally, you will set up Hetzner's cloud native load balancer with Kubernetes support, which performs SSL offloading and forwards traffic to your Kubernetes system.
 Optionally, you will learn how to set up a distributed, replicated file system using GlusterFS.
 This allows you to move pods between the nodes while still having access to the pods' persistent data.

 #### Prerequisites